redtexts/texts/asn_1990s_spectator_of_democracy.md

 forms of capitalism can be seen as instances of democracy.
 It is thus not surprising that democratic think-tanks are able to give good advice to dictatorships like Pinochet's Chile.
-It is not surprising that Hitler came to power through the democratic operations of the Wiemar republic.
+It is not surprising that Hitler came to power through the democratic operations of the Weimar republic.
 (There was some cheating but we already know cheating is part of any game.)